spack/spack-tutorial/tutorial_binary_cache.rst

 a package from a mirror with a binary cache, spack

-* Checks to see if there is a spack binary package that exactly matches the hash of the spec you want to build.  exact SHA.
+* Checks to see if there is a spack binary package that exactly matches the hash of the spec you want to build.
-• If a binary package is found, spack checks to see if the signature on the spack binary package is trusted.
-If the signature isn't trusted, spack builds the package from source.
+* If a binary package is found, spack checks to see if the signature on the spack binary package is trusted.
+If the signature isn't trusted or no package was found, spack builds the package from source.
 * If the signature is trusted, then spack unzips and relocates the spack package.